Berkeley-CS61B/website-sp24/labs/lab01/linux.md

 Setting up Linux for 61B is super easy, all you have to do is use your package manager (apt, yum, etc) to install the Java JDK, git and curl.

-To install and configure the Java JDK, Git and curl on Ubuntu:
+To install and configure the Java JDK, git and curl on Ubuntu:

 ```sh
 sudo apt install openjdk-17-jdk git curl